-Dr. Butz is a Research Associate at CGIBD and Microbiome Core Facility, School of Medicine, University of North Carolina at Chapel Hill.
+Dr. Butz is the Technical Director of the Microbiome Core Facility.
 She got her Ph.
 D in Genetics in Kiev, Ukraine and has been a postdoctoral fellow at Lerner Research Institute Cleveland Clinic Foundation and at Department of Genetics at UNC.
 She also had a previous appointment as a Research Associate at the Division of Pharmacotherapy and Experimental Therapeutic (School of Pharmacy, UNC).
-As a Research Associate at the Microbiome Core Facility Dr. Butz provides research support to an investigators in a study of complex microbial communities using diverse molecular techniques and in particular, Next Generation Sequencing platforms.
+Dr. Butz provides research support to an investigators in a study of complex microbial communities using diverse molecular techniques and in particular, Next Generation Sequencing platforms.
 She possesses an extensive experience in classical methods and modern techniques of cellular and molecular biology with emphasis on assay design and development, providing her ability to design, perform and interpret experiments in order to analyze complex microbial populations.
 Dr. Butz has published the results of her research in peer-reviewed journals and book chapters, participated in national and international meetings and has been a recipient of a Ruth L. Kirschstein NRSA Postdoctoral Research Training Grant.

 María Belén Cadenas, Ph.
 D. is a Senior Research Associate at the Microbiome Core Facility in the School of Medicine at UNC Chapel Hill.
 She holds a Ph.
 D. in Cell Molecular Biology from the University of Buenos Aires (Argentina) and had previous appointments in the Department of Clinical Science and in the Molecular Biomedical Sciences Department, School of Veterinary Medicine at North Carolina State University.
 She has extensive experience in Cell Cycle, Skin Cancer and Molecular Diagnostic applied to Microbiology, Blood Borne Pathogens and Minimal Residue Disease in Child Leukemia.